-Do I Want to Be a Tailor?
+Should I Become a Tailor?

 Traditionally, tailors design and alter men's clothing.
 However, some may choose to work on both men's and women's clothing.
 Individuals require a basic understanding of sewing and textiles before becoming professional tailors.
 They might be self-employed or work for department stores, bridal shops or other specialty stores.
 Standing and bending for long periods of time might be required.
 Tailors who are self-employed may spend significant time seeking new clients.

-Step 1: Take Introductory Sewing Courses
+Step 1: Take Intro Sewing Courses

+The first step toward becoming a tailor is to take some classes.
 Introductory sewing courses provide students with knowledge about fabric choice, pattern selection and how to use a variety of basic sewing tools.
 Junior colleges and community learning programs tend to offer sewing courses for beginners, as well as courses for intermediate and advanced sewers.

 Several colleges offer certificate programs related to tailoring and sewing.
 Some programs are designed for basic alterations, but other programs are intended for those who want to specialize in areas like tailoring men's apparel.
 Coursework in these programs cover apparel alterations, traditional tailoring, contemporary tailoring, sewing tools and fashion entrepreneurship.

 Step 2: Learn to Use Tailoring Tools

 Next, prospective tailors will need to learn how to use sewing tools.
 Most tailors use tools associated with alterations, such as measuring tapes.
 Different types of measuring instruments allow tailors to take very specific measurements.
 For example, tailors use a regular measuring tape for body measurements, but often use short rulers to mark buttonhole spacing and clothing hem-lengths on fabric.
 Special rulers, such as a French curve, help tailors make alteration adjustments on angled seam lines.